 In this section, we've provided three parts, each with a series of questions for you to think and write about in your notebook.
 At the end of the week, you'll come together to exchange notebooks and discuss all three parts.

-Do each section separately and so you can think and write your
+Do each section separately and so you can think and write your own answers in your notebook

 Remember to think about how both money and time are involved in each question and scenario.